Roasted beets with orange-tahini dressing – a nutrient-packed side dish, perfect for adding to any meal.

 Peel and chop the beets.
 Place them on a long piece of foil and wrap them, enclosing them into a packet.

-Place the beet packed on a baking sheet and bake for 45 to 50 minutes, until beets are soft, cooked through, and juices are seeping out of them.
+Place the foil packet on a baking sheet and bake for 45 to 50 minutes, until beets are soft, cooked through, and juices are seeping out of them.
 Remove from oven and allow beets to cool.

 In a small bowl, whisk together the last 8 ingredients until smooth and creamy.